 Charcoal, mostly willow, is also used by artists for its wonderful smudgy effects.

-Lush also revived the old tradition of black soap.
-Once Dorset Charcoal has perfected getting the exact right size of grain for us, we started using it in some of our products for its absorbent and gently exfoliating quality.
-With an ingredient this good, we had to invent several products to make good use of it - and to give us an excuse to keep visiting Jim in some of the most beautiful woodlands of Dorset.
+What's more, Lush has revived the old tradition of black soap, in the form of our clarifying facial soap Charcoal.
+Once Dorset Charcoal perfected the exact right size of grain for us, we started using it in more of our products, like Plaque Sabbath; a toothpaste jelly which teams charcoal with liquorice and clove, and thanks to its absorbent and gently exfoliating qualities we were able to craft the fresh face mask Prince of Darkness.
+With an ingredient this good, we can't help invent products to make good use of it - and to give us an excuse to keep visiting Jim in some of the most beautiful woodlands in Dorset.